Ensuring HIPAA and Hitech Compliance With Wasabi

 Wasabi is an affordable and fast cloud storage service.
 Healthcare organizations can use Wasabi hot cloud storage for a variety of purposes including primary storage for application data and content, secondary storage for backup or disaster recovery, and archival storage for long-term data and record retention.
 The U.S. Health Insurance Portability and Accountability Act (HIPAA) and Health Information Technology for Economic and Clinical Health Act (HITECH) impose strict requirements on how electronic health information is stored and protected.

 Healthcare providers, insurers and clearinghouses can use Wasabi to store and maintain electronic health records (EHRs) in accordance with the HIPAA and HITECH regulations.
 Wasabi uses security best practices and technologies to ensure the physical security of its facilities and to maintain the privacy and integrity of electronic data and digital records.
-In addition, the Wasabi service passed a thorough HIPAA/HITECH audit performed by Schellman & Company, a leading provider of attestation and compliance services.
+In addition, Wasabi’s compliance for HIPAA/HITECH has been audited by a leading provider of attestation and compliance services.

 This white paper provides an overview of the HIPAA and HITECH statutes and explains how Wasabi helps healthcare IT organizations comply with government regulations for safeguarding Protected Health Information (PHI).